It was 97° with a feels-like temperature in the 100s.

 After she came out, we went to Lowe's.

-I decided that although it's a sure bet Raven will be back once school starts, I still wanted a smaller microwave.
+I decided that even though Raven will be back once school starts, I still wanted a smaller microwave.

-With it being just the three of us, four if you count Heron, we hardly use a microwave anymore.
+With it being just the three of us, four if you count Heron, we hardly use the microwave anymore.

-Heron and I use it to heat up our coffee.
+Heron and I use it mostly to heat up our coffee.

 Raven is the big microwave user.

-From there Cowboy had to get chicken feed, Badger and I went in the Goodwill just to get out of the car.
+Cowboy went to get chicken feed, and Badger and I went in Goodwill just to get out of the car.

 We stopped to buy fireworks.

-Badger and I both told Cowboy we wouldn’t do that this year.
+Badger and I told Cowboy we weren’t doing that this year.

 No one is going to be here but us.